microsoft/dotnet/releases/net471/KnownIssues/517815-BCL Stack traces are missing source information for frames with debug information in the Portable PDB format.md

 ## Workarounds

 - If you control the build process for the problematic assemblies you may be able to configure it to generate the classic Windows PDB format instead.
+- You could use the [PDB conversion tool](https://github.com/dotnet/symreader-converter) to convert the Portable PDBs into the classic Windows PDB format and deploy those with the application instead.

 ## Resolution